By Diane Small

 2. Dolphin Spotting at The Galo in Portugal

 For many of us, there is nothing more magical—almost spiritual—than encountering dolphins in their natural setting.
 The Galo Resort is a natural wellness retreat on the South East coast of Madeira is surrounded by large schools of dolphins swimming the waters of the Mid-Atlantic throughout the year.
 Why not climb aboard and witness the beauty of wild dolphins in their natural habitat as they play amongst the waves–you can even dive in and play with them!
 Whales also frequent these waters and may grace you with a once in a lifetime sighting.
 Of course, you can complement this incredible experience with a variety of other activities at this luxury retreat, be it perfecting your yoga or unwinding with rejuvenating Ayurveda spa treatments.

-Tropical Costa Rica is one of the most bio-diverse places in the world, and Discover Recover is the ideal destination for anyone keen to spot howler monkeys, iguanas, toucans, sloths, butterflies and hummingbirds and more.
-Take a guided jungle safari or Veragua rain forest park tour.
-After all that trekking, you can revive at Volcan Arenal’s hot springs and enjoy a unique and healthy dinner with a dramatic view of the glowing volcano.
+Tropical Costa Rica is one of the most bio-diverse places in the world, and is the ideal destination for anyone keen to spot howler monkeys, iguanas, toucans, sloths, butterflies and hummingbirds and so much more.
+To ensure you see all the wildlife that’s hiding amongst the foliage, take a guided jungle safari or rain forest park tour of the famous Veragua reserve.
+After all that trekking, you can revive at the Lomas del Volcan’s hot springs and enjoy a unique and healthy dinner with a dramatic view of the glowing volcano.

 4. Horse Riding at Red Mountain Resort in Utah